nccgroup/singularity/Readme.md

   * To lay the ground work to attack vulnerable ports discovered after a scan.
 * Permits using target web browsers as HTTP proxies to internal network resources, to explore and exploit otherwise inaccessible applications with your own browser or tools such as `curl`.
 * A simple, fast and efficient HTTP port scanner to identify vulnerable services.
-* Provides both user interface driven or scripted attacks.
+* Provides both user interface driven and scripted attacks.

 ## Screenshots